 The safety measures of each construction site and the safety of each worker must come first for each contractor.
 So, it is necessary to plan measures of personal and collective protection at work.

-This course helps construction firms determine the site safety training needs and apply practices and techniques to protect and keep everyone related to the construction site safe.
+This blended learning course helps construction firms determine the site safety training needs as mandated by OSHA and apply practices and techniques to protect and keep everyone related to the construction site safe.

-As supervisors and managers of the site are first in line when talking about putting safety measures at work, don’t miss out on this opportunity and incorporate this course as part of your site safety manager training.
+As the safety officer, supervisor, and manager of the site are first in line when talking about putting safety measures at work, don’t miss out on this opportunity and incorporate this course as part of your site safety manager training.

 4. Vivid learning systems

-When it comes to scaffolding in construction, on the one hand, they make it easier to perform certain demanding tasks, but at the same time, they carry risks and require compliance with appropriate rules without improvisation.
+When it comes to scaffolding in construction, on the one hand, they make it easier to perform certain demanding tasks, but at the same time, they can be unsafe and carry risks and require compliance with appropriate rules without improvisation.

 This responsible and professional approach, while respecting all other safety measures at work, can prevent risks when working on scaffolding, such as the risk of collapsing, falling from a height when climbing or moving, falling from the scaffolding floor that is not protected by the prescribed protective fence, slipping, getting stuck on deposited objects and the like.